facephi/sdk-mobile-documentation/docs/resources/Selphi_widget_ios.md

 - **LMLivenessNone**: Indicates that must not be activated the photo detection mode in the authentication processes.
 - **LMLivenessMove**: Indicates that active liveness movement mode must be activated in the authentication processes.
-- **LMLivenessPassive**: Indicates that the liveness will be performed at server side, sending the “BestImage” or the correspondant “tokenTemplateRaw”.
+- **LMLivenessPassive**: Indicates that the liveness will be performed at server side, sending the "BestImage" or the correspondant "tokenTemplateRaw".

 #### 3.2.2. stabilizationMode